OpenDataServices/oc4ids-datastore-pipeline/README.md

 ## Releasing

-On merge to `live`, a git tag and GitHub release will be created using the version in `pyproject.toml`, which will then trigger a docker image to be built and pushed, tagged with the version and `latest`.
+To publish a new version, raise a PR to `main` updating the version in `pyproject.toml`.
+Once merged, create a git tag and GitHub release for the new version, with naming `vX.Y.Z`.
+This will trigger a docker image to to be built and pushed, tagged with the version and `latest`.